-For thousands of years, gourds have been grown and used by many cultures as useful tools and utensils.
+Ornamental gourds make great decorations and useful containers.
+For thousands of years, gourds have been grown and used by many cultures as tools and utensils.
 We still grow many types of gourds, but today we mostly think of gourds as decorations and whimsical birdhouses or containers.
-(If you'd like to learn how to make a gourd birdhouse, here's an easy step by step.)

 There are dozens of gourds, but 2 basic types are grown and used decoratively:

-- Soft-skinned Gourds (Cucurbita)- These are the colorful orange, gold and green gourds that look like small squash and come in odd, fun shapes.
-Cucurbita gourds are usually used fresh as wonderful fall decorations.
-They are beautiful as is and can also be carved and used as luminaries, flower pots, or dishes.
-It's possible to dry and save them, but their bright colors will begin to fade in a few months.
+- Soft-skinned Gourds (Cucurbita) - These are the colorful orange, gold, and green gourds that look like small squash and come in odd, fun shapes.
+Cucurbita gourds are used fresh as wonderful fall decorations.
+They are beautiful as is and can also be carved into luminaries, flower pots, or dishes.
+It's possible to dry and save them, but their bright colors will begin to fade within a few months.

 - Hard-skinned Gourds (Lagenaria) - These larger, utilitarian gourds include the familiar Birdhouse, Bottle and Dipper gourds.
 Hard skinned gourds grow green on the vine and eventually turn the familiar shades of tan and brown, as the shells dry.
-Interestingly, Lagenaria gourds have white flowers that bloom during the night, unlike the usual yellow blossoms of most squash that we see during the day.
+Interestingly, Lagenaria gourds have white flowers that bloom during the night and are pollinated by moths, unlike the usual yellow blossoms of most squash that we see during the day.

 Harvesting Ornamental Gourds